 Please contact us in order to discuss options for using OSC resources.

-OSC's online project requests through our Client Portal is part of an electronic system that leads you through the process step by step.
-Before you begin to fill in the application form, especially if you are new to the process, look at the academic fee structure page.
-You can save a partially completed project request for later use.
+OSC's online account application is part of an electronic system that leads you through the process step by step.
+Before you begin to fill in the application form, especially if you are new to the process, look at the Account Application Help pages.

 If you need assistance, please contact OSC Help.

-OSC will provide a letter of commitment users can include with their account proposals for outside funding, such as from the Department of Energy, National Institutes of Health, National Science Foundation (limited to standard text, per NSF policy), etc. This letter details OSC's commitment to supporting research efforts of its users and the facilities and platforms we provide our users.
-[Note: This letter does not waive the normal OSC budget process; it merely states that OSC is willing to support such research.]
+OSC will provide a letter of support users can include with their account proposals for outside funding, such as from the National Science Foundation and the National Institutes of Health.
+This letter details OSC's commitment to supporting research efforts of its users and the facilities and platforms we provide our users.
+[Note: This letter does not waive the normal OSC account application process; it merely states that OSC is willing to support such application.]
 The information users must provide for the letter is:

 Researchers requiring additional computing resources should consider applying for allocations at National Science Foundation Centers.
 For more information, please write to oschelp@osc.edu, and your inquiry will be directed to the appropriate staff member.:

-We require you cite OSC in any publications or reports that result from projects supported by our services.
+The OSC requires acknowledgment in any publications or reports that result from projects supported by OSC accounts of resources.